You love your dog, but sometimes your furry friend exhibits less than desirable habits and behaviors.

 Territorial

-<h2>How To Stop the Digging</h2>
+How To Stop the Digging

 Cool Down: Your dog may also dig when they are looking to cool down.
 If your house is hot, think about placing your dog's bed underneath or fan or air vent.

-What Your Dog's Habits Say About Them
+What Your Dogs Digging Habits Say About Them

 Your dog’s digging may be habitual.
 If bedtime is most likely when this unwanted digging happens, you might want to schedule some time to redirect your dog during this time.

 While some people already view their pups as their children, you can really compare the two in a few different ways.
-For instance, like children, dogs will sometimes do things for attention, even if it's negative attention.
+Dogs, like children, sometimes engage in negative behavior to get attention.
+If your dog is digging when they know they are not supposed to, it may be a sign that they are asking for more quality time with you.

 In Summary

+While domesticated, many dogs still exhibit these instinctual behaviors.
 If you want to save the bed you purchased from damage, there are a number of things you can do.

 Offer your dog some old blankets to go along with their bed.
 Your pup might enjoy burrowing, and that is why they are digging in the first place.